 There are a few different ways that guests can avoid paying resort fees.

-Look for a hotel without resort fees
+Look for a hotel without resort fees.

-When looking for a hotel, it’s important to consider whether or not they charge a resort fee.
-Resort fees can add up quickly and can often be avoided by booking through a third-party website or by calling the hotel directly.
+When looking for a hotel, it’s essential to consider whether or not they charge a resort fee.
+Resort fees can add up quickly and can often be avoided by booking through a third-party website or calling the hotel directly.
 Be sure to compare prices between different hotels to find the best deal.

 Looking for a hotel without resort fees can be difficult, but it’s not impossible.
 Certain websites, like Expedia and Orbitz, often have deals on rooms that include free breakfast, Wi-Fi, and other amenities.
-You can also call the hotel directly and ask about their rates; sometimes they’ll waive the resort fee if you book over the phone.
+You can also call the hotel directly and ask about their rates; sometimes, they’ll waive the resort fee if you book over the phone.

 Book an award stay